Semester in San Francisco

 Meet the Faculty

-Naeem is a faculty member at the University of California Berkeley, Center of Entrepreneurship and Technology and the professor of the Practice at Brown University.
+Naeem Zafar is a faculty member at the University of California Berkeley, Center of Entrepreneurship and Technology and the professor of the Practice at Brown University.
 He has taught entrepreneurship and New Venture Finance since 2005.
 As a serial entrepreneur he co-founded and served as the CEO of several companies including Bitzer Mobile, that was acquired by Oracle in November 2013.
 He is currently the CEO of TeleSense, an Industrial IoT company.
 Naeem has published several cases in Harvard Business School publishing and has authored five books.
 He has an Sc.B. degree from Brown University.

 R. Paul Singh has been a founder and CEO of five startups with Veraz going public and Espresso Logic, CyLAN and Internetware being acquired.
 He is now the CEO of Startup Strategies where he works as a mentor to startup CEOs regarding various business and go-to-market issues.
 Paul has co-authored three books on internet related topics.
 He has taught various classes at TiE Silicon Valley and IEEE besides being a guest lecturer at UC Berkeley, CMU, UCSF and Univ. of Rochester.
 Mr. Singh holds a BSEE from Delhi University, India and an MBA from St. John’s University, NY.

-Rick is a Silicon Valley native with entrepreneurial, executive, government and academic experience focusing on startups and growth stage companies.
+Rick Rasmussen is a Silicon Valley native with entrepreneurial, executive, government and academic experience focusing on startups and growth stage companies.
 He works extensively with governments and economic development agencies looking to connect with Silicon Valley.
 He is an active member of the Sand Hill Angels investment group.
-Rick earned an Electrical Engineering and Computer Science degree from the University of California at Berkeley and an dual MBA degree from UC Berkeley’s Haas School of Business and Columbia’s Graduate School of Business in New York City with honors.
+Rick earned an Electrical Engineering and Computer Science degree from the University of California at Berkeley and a dual MBA degree from UC Berkeley’s Haas School of Business and Columbia’s Graduate School of Business in New York City with honors.
 He currently lectures on Entrepreneurship at both UC Berkeley and Stanford University.

-Aleks is a veteran of the Bay Area venture start-up eco-system, with expertise in supply-chain, transportation, and telecommunication.
-Dr. Gollu holds a BS degree from Massachusetts Institute of Technology, and MS and Ph.D. degrees from University of California, Berkeley, all in EECS with a focus on system management.
+Aleks Gollu is a veteran of the Bay Area venture start-up eco-system, with expertise in supply chain, transportation, and telecommunication.
+Dr. Gollu holds a BS degree from the Massachusetts Institute of Technology, and MS and Ph.D. degrees from University of California, Berkeley, all in EECS with a focus on system management.
 He was Co-Founder of OTelNet, a pioneer of SMS-based cell phone applications, which was acquired by Telecommunication Systems (TSYS) in 2002.
 He founded PINC Solutions in 2004.
 PINC has since become the premier provider of yard management and transportation visibility solutions.
-His most recent start-up 11Sight provides a video interaction platform for businesses to establish first contact and to accelerate lead conversion.
+His most recent start-up 11Sight provides a video interaction platform for businesses to establish the first contact and to accelerate lead conversion.
 Gollu is a member of Keiretsu Forum.
 He holds 4 patents with 2 pending.